The Board

 Vice President

-With over 25 years of experience teaching English across Vietnam, Australia, and France, I am dedicated to advancing English Language Teaching (ELT) globally.
+With 28 years of experience teaching English across Vietnam, Australia, and France, I am dedicated to advancing English Language Teaching (ELT) globally.
 My academic journey, which includes a Ph.D. in English as an International Language (EIL) from Australia and a Master's in ESL and Curriculum Development from the United States, has equipped me with a deep understanding of diverse teaching methodologies and research skills.

 Volunteering with TESOL France, I am committed to fostering collaboration, innovation, and excellence within the ELT community.
 Let’s unite teachers, educators, and researchers to build a powerful network that will elevate English language education in France and beyond, shaping a brighter future for all!